 Login was successful and we can see that currently, this user has access to just one database that was created by mysql itself.
 So practically this user has access to no database.
 We will now login as our root user and grant this user access to the database that we earlier created.
 To do this we can use the following command.

-We have used 2 commands here.
+We have used two commands here.
 The first one grants all privileges on all tables of the database called theitstuff to the user named rishabh.
 The next one flushes all privileges options and sets them active.
 Now we need to actually test if the operation we intended has worked or not.

 We will now login as rishabh and try to see databases it has access to.